tomi/vscode-rf-language-server/client/README.md

 * Shows variables, keywords and test cases
 * `⌘T` on Mac, `Ctrl+T` on Linux and Windows

+### Highlight All Occurrences of a Symbol in a Document
+* Highlights all occurrences of a variable, keyword or setting
+* Move the cursor to a variable, keyword or setting

 ### Show Code Completion Proposals
 * Suggests user keywords and variables
 * `⌃Space` on Mac, `Ctrl+Space` on Linux and Windows